ggmolly/ft_ssl_md5/README.md

 The tool requires Python3, and uses `hashlib` along with `subprocess`.

 > [!NOTE]
-> The code is extremely dirty, it was just a quick and dirty tool to test my implementation.
+> The code is not commented, but it works fine.

 ## Modes